General Terms and Conditions of Sale, Performance and Delivery

 IV Passing of Risk, Packaging

 (1) All risks shall pass to the ordering party upon dispatch of the relevant goods.
-In the event dispatching is delayed on the grounds of circumstances not lying within the scope of control of Grace Davison, all risks related thereto shall pass to the ordering party as soon as the goods are reported to be ready for dispatch.
+In the event dispatching is delayed on the grounds of circumstances not lying within the scope of control of Dr. Maisch GmbH, all risks related thereto shall pass to the ordering party as soon as the goods are reported to be ready for dispatch.

-(2) Grace Davison shall take precautions against frost, only if we declare our explicit commitment to do so.
+(2) Dr. Maisch GmbH shall take precautions against frost, only if we declare our explicit commitment to do so.

 V Prices, Terms and Conditions of Payment, Default in Payment

-(1) In case manufacturing and/or production costs increase between the point of time of conclusion of contract and delivery due to rising prime costs for materials, wages, salaries or any other operating costs, including taxes, Grace Davison shall be entitled to effect appropriate price increases.
+(1) In case manufacturing and/or production costs increase between the point of time of conclusion of contract and delivery due to rising prime costs for materials, wages, salaries or any other operating costs, including taxes, Dr. Maisch GmbH shall be entitled to effect appropriate price increases.
 The foregoing provision shall not apply, if the agreed period of delivery is less than four months.

 (2) All prices are ‘ex works’ prices being quoted in euro and not including the applicable value added tax rate.
 Packaging, loading, duties, freights, insurance and any other ancillary costs shall be at the expense of the ordering party.
 In case of deliveries of machines, implements and other devices, installation and start-up services shall be charged separately.